Preview

 National Medical Research Centre for Oncology

 Anna P. Menshenina – Dr. Sci.
-(Medicine), Associate Professor, Leading Researcher at the Department of Tumors of the Reproductive System
+(Medicine), Associate Professor, Leading Researcher at the Department of Tumors of the Reproductive System, National Medical Research Centre for Oncology, Rostov-on-Don, Russian Federation

 Competing Interests: